A snapshot of Ross McGill’s career history.

 Founder and Managing Director – @TeacherToolkit Ltd

-Ross McGill is currently training teachers all over the U.K. as an educational and social media consultant for a variety of organisations – he aims to change the dialogue and inspire teachers and school leaders to take back control of their schools and classrooms.
+Ross McGill is currently training teachers all over the U.K. and is currently working as an educational and social media consultant for a variety of organisations – his vision is to change the workload and wellbeing dialogue and inspire teachers and school leaders to take back control of their schools and classrooms.
 McGill is also a visiting PGCE tutor and a visiting lecturer for the University of Buckingham; an author of three teaching books and is currently researching how to upscale Teacher Toolkit as the next go-to platform for every teacher, platform and student in the U.K. He is starting his doctorate at Cambridge University in September 2018.